What the study found

 - Research title:

-- Report tracks institutional contributions to OR/MS practice literature
+- Institutional contributions to OR/MS practice literature are tracked over time

 - Authors: